-- Consume antioxidants which combat inflammation.
-These antioxidants are found in significant quantities in berries and dark leafy green vegetables such as spinach.
+- Consume antioxidants that combat inflammation.
+These antioxidants are abundant in berries and dark leafy green vegetables such as spinach.

-- Turmeric, garlic, and ginger are easy to incorporate into the diet and are great anti-inflammatories.
+- Turmeric, garlic, and ginger are easy to incorporate into the diet and are anti-inflammatories.

 When is it time to see the dentist for gingivitis?

-Trying to treat an advanced case of gingivitis at home will not necessarily work.
-The condition may by that stage be too severe.
+Treating advanced gingivitis at home will not work, and the condition may be too severe.
 When the home remedies don’t make an appreciable difference, a visit to the dentist is necessary.
-Pain and bleeding in the gums as well as bad breath are signs that gingivitis needs dental intervention.
+Pain and bleeding in the gums and bad breath are signs that gingivitis needs dental intervention.

 What will the dentist do to treat my gingivitis?

 Celebrity dentist Dr. Mobasser says that a thorough tooth cleaning by a dentist should clear the gingivitis up.
-However, it will recur if the patient does not improve their diet and dental hygiene habits.
+However, it will recur if the patient does not improve their diet and dental hygiene.